chrlutz/apt-repos/docs/Configuration.md

 ### TrustedGPG (optional)

 If specified, the value of TrustedGPG is directly passed through to the generated *suite_description*s - for more details, please have a look at the corresponding Key-definition for *.suites-files.

+### Trusted (optional)

+The key *Trusted* expects a boolean value *true* or *false*.
+If the key is not specified, the default value is *false*.
+If *Trusted* is set *true*, in the generated sources.list line for the derived suites the option `[trusted=yes]` will be set.
+This has the effect that suites could be used even if their TrustedGPG validation fails for whatever reason.

+### DebSrc (optional)

+Similar to the equally named Key in *suites_descriptions*, this key expects a boolean value - *true* or *false* and describes if the generated suites contain source packages.
+The difference is, that in a *repo_description* this information can be automatically extracted from the Release-files of the generated suites.
+If this key is not specified, the automatically extracted information is used.